It’s Time to Switch Allegiances

 Can a Christian Be a Patriot?

-The Bible teaches us that when we are born again by the Holy Spirit we gain a new family with a new Father and we become citizens of a new kingdom.
+One of the most important questions facing followers of Christ is whether they can be patriots, too.
+The Bible teaches us that when we are born again by the Holy Spirit we gain a new Father, a new family, and become citizens of a new kingdom.

 For he has rescued us from the kingdom of darkness and transferred us into the Kingdom of his dear Son, Colossians 1:13 (NLT)